jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

     * [Alistair Cockburn](https://www.youtube.com/@totheralistair) - Cockburn was one of the original [Agile Manifesto](https://agilemanifesto.org/) coauthor, and he developed [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html).
 His channel is an eclectic set of videos.
     * [Alpha Code](https://www.youtube.com/@AlphaCode8/videos) - This excellent Domain-Driven Design series halted abruptly and incomplete about seven years ago.
 I hate to mention it, but it feels as if the creator died unexpectedly.
 * Computer Science and Theory:
     * [Tim Roughgarden Lectures](https://www.youtube.com/@timroughgardenlectures1861) - [Tim Roughgarden](https://timroughgarden.org/) is a published computer science professor.
-Roughgarden presents what I feel are algorithm patterns, which can be applied repeatedly to solve different problems.
+Roughgarden presents what I describe as algorithmic patterns, which can be applied repeatedly to solve different problems.
 Some of these patterns include Divide-and-Conquer/Recursion, Greedy Algorithms, Probabilistic Algorithms and Dynamic Programming.
 Roughgarden is an enthusiastic presenter with a bit of whimsy, but the content is not for the faint of heart.
     * [Reducible](https://www.youtube.com/@Reducible) - This channel is all about animating Computer Science concepts in a fun, interactive, and intuitive manner.
     * [Easy Theory](https://www.youtube.com/@EasyTheory) - This is a channel about making Computer Science theory as easy as possible, so it's more about Computer Science and less about Software Engineering.
 * Technology-Specific: